fabric-testbed/webssh/README.md

 (`credentials` and `bastion_credentials`) and if cookies are set the form auto submits; this allows external invocation (care must be taken to limit CSRF appropriately); cookies are removed once used.
+* Note that this only works with cookies being set in the same domain.
+Cookie setter should set a very limited expiry (a few seconds) and unset them if possible.

 ### Preview